Preparing For A

 • "Teachers will provide a break for Sandy when she seems overwhelmed."

+I am sure you get the idea.
 At the next parent teacher conference we could fill in the results part and talk about the progress the child had made.
 The joint planning explained above can be veryparent teacher conferences time consuming.
 It is helpful if you have something such as a photo album or video to share with the parents while you write the information on the planning form.

 It is best to arrange a special conference if a child has some challenging behaviors.
 Teachers would prepare pretty much the same way for this parent teacher conference (or team meeting).
 Of course you would not focus quite as much on all domains.
 Here again you would be positive and offer information about the child's strengths and ask parents for their input.

-Increase Participation in Parent Teacher Conferences
+Increase Participation in Conferences

 There are several ways you can get a bigger percentage of parents to participate in parent teacher conferences.
 The reminder call or note will help.
 Be sure to plan each conference at a time and date convenient for the parents.
 I usually allowed parents to bring their children with them.
 (Yes, even if they had several children).
 I know, this can be somewhat distracting but at least the parents are involved.